 Inserting parameters into the platform - Available frequencies

-In order to understand how a parameter can be inserted into the platform, there needs to be a differentiation between the discrete and continuous variables.
+In order to understand how a parameter can be inserted into the platform, there needs to be a differentiation between discrete and continuous variables.

 Continuous variables, such as consumed electricity and gas, can be inserted in two different ways in the platform:

 - Basic parameter.
 The basic methodology implies data inserted cumulatively, i.e. every measure will be added to the previous one.
 This results in constantly increasing values and creates a link between the measures.
 This methodology is frequency-neutral, as it does not directly relate to a certain insertion frequency.

 - Discrete.
 The discrete methodology implies that every measure will directly be uploaded into the platform, despite any prior measures.
 Every measure inserted into the platform will be independent of the others.
 This methodology directly relates to a specific insertion frequency.

 Inserting with the basic methodology

 While inserting through the basic methodology, it is not necessary to indicate to the software which is the frequency in which data is being uploaded, as the platform itself will identify it.

-If we want to insert data through the basic methodology, the representation of each parameter will be the 3 digits that are represented in the excel file of the section: "Available parameters in the platform".
+If data will be inserted through the basic methodology, the representation of each parameter will be the 3 digits that are represented in the excel file of the section: "Available parameters in the platform".

 When inserting data using this methodology, the software will carry out several calculations so as to determine the specific consumption for different frequencies.
-Please go to section 4 in order to learn more about these calculations.
+Please go to "Calculations carried out after the insertion" in order to learn more about these calculations.

 Inserting with the discrete methodology